-The following description of the Finance System is a summary of the Reform Legislation and the changes made by the State Legislature to the Reform Legislation since its enactment, including modifications made during the regular session of the 81st Texas Legislature (the "2009 Regular Legislative Session").
+The following description of the Finance System is a summary of the Reform Legislation and the changes made by the State Legislature to the Reform Legislation since its enactment, including modifications made during the special session of the 82nd Texas Legislature (the "2011 Special Legislative Session").
 For a more complete description of school finance and fiscal management in the State, reference is made to Vernon's Texas Codes Annotated, Education Code, Chapters 41 through 46, as amended.

 The reform legislation, which generally became effective at the beginning of the 2006-07 fiscal year of each district, made substantive changes to the manner in which the finance system is funded, but did not modify the basic structure of the finance system.
 The changes to the manner in which the finance system is funded are intended to reduce local Maintenance & Operation tax rates by one third over two years, with Maintenance & Operation tax levies declining by approximately 11% in fiscal year 2006-07 and approximately another 22% in fiscal year 2007-08, subject to local referenda that may increase local Maintenance & Operations (M&O) Tax levies, thus offsetting a part of the compression in local M&O Tax levies (see "TAX INFORMATION - Tax Rate Limitations").
 Additional state funding needed to offset local tax rate reductions must be generated by the modified state franchise, motor vehicle and tobacco taxes or any other revenue source appropriated by the Legislature.
-The Legislative Budget Board (LBB) has projected that the reform legislation will be under-funded from the reform legislation revenue sources by a cumulative amount of \$25 billion over fiscal years 2006-07 through 2010-11, although state surpluses were appropriated to offset the revenue short-fall in fiscal year 2006-07 and for the 2008-09 and 20010-11 state biennium.

-Under the finance system, as modified during the 2009 Regular Legislative session, a school district that imposed a M&O Tax at least equal the produce of the "state compression percentage" (as defined below) multiplied by the district's 2005-06 M&O Tax rate is entitled to at least the amount of state funding necessary to provide the district with the sum of (A) the amount of state and local revenue per weighted average daily attendance (WADA) to which the school district would be entitled for the 2009-10 school year as calculated under the law as it existed on January 1, 2009, (B) an additional \$120 per WADA, (C) an amount to which the district is entitled based on supplemental payments owed to any Tax Increment Fund for a reinvestment zone and (D) any amount due to the district to the extent the district contract for students residing in the district to be educated in another district (i.e., tuition allotment).
+Under the previous finance system, as modified by the 2009 Regular Legislative session, a school district that imposed a M&O Tax at least equal the produce of the "state compression percentage" (as defined below) multiplied by the district's 2005-06 M&O Tax rate is entitled to at least the amount of state funding necessary to provide the district with the sum of (A) the amount of state and local revenue per weighted average daily attendance (WADA) to which the school district would be entitled for the 2009-10 school year as calculated under the law as it existed on January 1, 2009, (B) an additional \$120 per WADA, (C) an amount to which the district is entitled based on supplemental payments owed to any Tax Increment Fund for a reinvestment zone and (D) any amount due to the district to the extent the district contract for students residing in the district to be educated in another district (i.e., tuition allotment).
 If a district adopts an M&O Tax rate in any fiscal year below a rate equal to the state compression percentage for the district in that year multiplied by the M&O Tax rate adopted by the district for the 2005-06 fiscal year, the district's guaranteed amount is reduced in a proportional amount.
-If a district would receive more State and local revenue from the Tier I and Tier II allotments (each as hereinafter defined) and wealth equalization than the guaranteed amount described above, the amount of state funding will be reduced by the amount of such surplus over the guaranteed amount described above.